United Baltic Duchy: Attempt at creation

-On 18 November 1918, Latvia proclaimed its independence.
-August Winnig, the last representative of the German government, signed an agreement with representatives of the Estonian Provisional Government on handing over power in Estonian territory on 19 November.
-In Latvia, the German military authorities formally handed over power to the Latvian national government, headed by Kārlis Ulmanis on 7 December 1918.
+Since Germany lost the War by 11 November, the Duke Adolf Friedrich never came to Riga in order to assume the throne.
+Thus, the Regency Council continued to function, but failed to gain any support among major Estonian and Latvian political parties, that were advocating full national independence.
+Thus on 18 November 1918, Latvia proclaimed its independence.
+In the same time, the last representative of the German government in the Baltic region, August Winnig, signed an agreement with representatives of the Estonian Provisional Government on handing over power in Estonian territory on 19 November.
+In Riga, the Regency Council of the fading United Baltic Duchy continued to function, faced with new geopolitical realities.
+It was dissolved on 28 November, and the German military authorities formally handed over power to the Latvian national government, headed by Kārlis Ulmanis on 7 December 1918.

-The Baltic nations of Estonia and Latvia were established as republics.
+The new nation states of Estonia and Latvia were established as republics.